apache/trafficcontrol/docs/source/admin/quick_howto/steering.rst

        "weight": "9000",
        "deliveryService": "target-deliveryservice-2"
      }
+     {
+       "order": -1,
+       "deliveryService": "target-deliveryservice-3"
+     }
+     {
+       "order": 3,
+       "deliveryService": "target-deliveryservice-4"
+     }
     ]
    }

-7) Any requests to Traffic Router for the steering delivery service should now be routed to target delivery services based on configured weight.
+7) Any requests to Traffic Router for the steering delivery service should now be routed to target delivery services based on configured weight or order.
 Example: ``curl -Lvs http://tr.steering-ds.cdn.kabletown.net/foo``